Dynamic Neighborhood Construction for Structured Large Discrete Action Spaces: Methodology

 \begin{lemma} \textit{Action similarity \(L\) is given by \(\sup\limits_{{\boldsymbol{a},\boldsymbol{a}^\prime \in \mathcal{A}^\prime, \boldsymbol{a} \neq \boldsymbol{a}^\prime}}\frac{|Q^{\pi}(\boldsymbol{s},\boldsymbol{a})- Q^{\pi}(\boldsymbol{s},\boldsymbol{a}^\prime)|}{\lVert \boldsymbol{a}- \boldsymbol{a}^\prime\rVert_2}\), ensuring that \(|Q^{\pi}(\boldsymbol{s},\boldsymbol{a})-Q^{\pi}(\boldsymbol{s},\boldsymbol{a}^\prime)|\leq L\lVert{\boldsymbol{a}-\boldsymbol{a}^\prime}\rVert_2\) for all \(\boldsymbol{a},\boldsymbol{a}^\prime \in \mathcal{A}^\prime\).} \end{lemma}

-To prove Lemma~\ref{lemma0}, we use that \(\mathcal{A}^\prime\) is discrete and finite and maps onto the real domain, \(J(\boldsymbol{\theta})\) is Lipschitz continuous, and thus a finite \(L\) exists.
-We refer to the supplementary material for the proof.
+To prove Lemma~\ref{lemma0}, we use that \(\mathcal{A}^\prime\) is discrete, finite, and maps onto the real domain, and thus a finite \(L\) exists.
+We refer to the supplementary material for a formal proof.